markus-perl/ffmpeg-build-script/README.md

 *Youtube: How-To build and install FFmpeg on OSX*

+## Disclaimer
+Use this script at your own risk.
+I maintain this script in my spare time.
+Please do not file bug reports for systems other than Debian 9 and macOS 10.13 because I don't have the resources and the time to maintain other systems.

 ## Supported Codecs
 * x264: H.264 (MPEG-4 AVC)
 * x265: H.265 Video Codec